josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 ~~~~

 Each row of this data is from a single individual, but multiple individuals from the same household may be included.
 The primary variable of interest
-we'll be focusing on is a Quality of Life scale, `mhcasp19_total`, which is a score build from several sub-surveys.
+we'll be focusing on is a Quality of Life scale, `mhcasp19_total`, which is a score built from several sub-surveys.
 Let's see if we can predict it
 based upon age, social class, and gender.
 First let's explore each variable.

 ~~~~